Release notes

 Fix calculation of bearing stiffness for plotting

-Since we have removed the Coefficient class we no long calculate the bearing coefficient with bearing.kxx.interpolated.
+Since we have removed the Coefficient class we no longer calculate the bearing coefficient with bearing.kxx.interpolated.
 Now we use bearing.kxx_interpolated.

 Fix number of modes